Graphic with text "Making the jump from sales to marketing"

 Her two biggest takeaways

-Sometimes, sales reps transitioning to marketing are iffy about taking on the challenge of a new career.
+Sales reps moving to marketing often hesitate because the skill sets differ significantly.
 But Catarina knows all about that.
 Here are her two top tips for marketers making the jump from sales.

-The first is to not lose the revenue mindset - which comes naturally as a salesperson but can be somewhat removed once you’re more focused on the top of the funnel.
+The first is to maintain the revenue mindset, which comes naturally as a salesperson but requires deliberate focus once you concentrate more on the top of the funnel.

 “The earlier we as marketers understand that we’re there to generate revenue and help the sales team, the faster we can be successful and prove the value of marketing.
 Many people or companies still see marketing as a cost center.
 For me, being managed by a CEO with a sales mind was good because he made sure we kept sales top of mind,” Catarina explains.

-Her next tip?
-Follow your gut!
-Marketing is both arts and science.
+Her second tip: trust your instincts, but back them with data.
+Marketing requires both intuition and data.
 We have tools, data, and benchmarking now to help us with the “science” part, but don’t completely ignore the “arts” which can come from your intuition.

 “For example, I knew we had to change the website.
 Then I found a way to prove the ROI for that project to communicate it with my CEO.
 Don’t let your gut feeling go dormant.”